kakkarja/NTV/README.md

-# NTV
+# Note Tree View
-Note Tree View - Excel VBA Template/Workbook
+**Outline note taking style built in Excel with VBA as a Template/Workbook**

 Please see the demo on https://youtu.be/wiChHB_mHos